|Best solar generator||Jackery Solar Generator 1000||SEE IT||

 Cars represent the greatest source of greenhouse gas emissions in the United States, contributing almost 30 percent of the country’s total emissions.
 Riding a bicycle is one of the only modes of transportation that requires no fossil fuels or pollution.

-This fixed gear bicycle from 6KU is perfect for cruising through most towns and cities, as it maintains speed to make your ride simpler and cut down on the number of parts it requires.
+This fixed-gear bicycle from 6KU is perfect for cruising through most towns and cities, as it maintains speed to make riding simpler.
 While this sustainable gift is more of an investment than some other options, a high-quality bicycle is a functional pick that can be used for years to come—and as far as commuter road bikes go, this one is on the affordable end.

 Best reusable water bottle: Hydro Flask Water Bottle with Straw Lid

-And if you’re in search of a nearly indestructible, BPA-free, phthalate-free, stainless steel bottle that will keep your H20 chilled all day long, the Hydro Flask is a reliable favorite.
-You can toss it in the dishwasher for easy cleaning without worrying about the slip-free powder coating becoming tarnished or damaged.
+And if you’re in search of a nearly indestructible, BPA-free, phthalate-free, stainless steel bottle that will keep H20 chilled all day long, the Hydro Flask is a reliable favorite.
+You can toss it in the dishwasher for easy cleaning without worrying about the powder coating getting damaged.

 Best compost bin: Joseph Joseph Compo 4 Easy-Fill Compost Bin Food Waste Caddy

-We’ve all fallen victim to the weeks-old bag of spinach rotting in the back of our fridge, or berries that sprout mold after just a few short days.
+We’ve all had that bag of spinach rotting in the back of our fridge, or berries that sprout mold after just a few short days.
 While your instinct might be to toss them in the garbage, composting provides a more sustainable way to dispose of food.
-As food scraps and garden waste account for almost 30 percent of our garbage, starting your own compost bin reduces your overall waste stream and cuts down on methane emissions produced by organic decomposition in landfills.
+As food scraps and garden waste account for almost 30% of our garbage, starting your own compost bin reduces your overall waste stream and cuts down on methane emissions produced by organic decomposition in landfills.